Two future kings set to honour Elizabeth at Jubilee concert | Entertainment

 It was the second time in as many days that the queen's mobility issues have robbed crowds of a chance to see her.

-Prince Harry and his wife, Meghan, were among nearly 50 members of the royal family who gathered to honour the absent head of the State.
+Prince Harry and his wife, Meghan, were among nearly 50 members of the royal family who gathered to honour the absent head of state.

 It was the couple's first public appearance in the UK since they stepped back from royal duties and moved to California two years ago.